 Having joined Sandbach School in 1977 at the age of 11, Paul Franklin’s work as a visual effects supervisor has since taken him around the world and onto the sets of famous, critically-acclaimed films including Inception, Interstellar, The Dark Knight and Venom.
 More

 It is with much sadness that we learnt recently of the death of Nigel Johnson, former Head of English.
 Nigel taught at the school from 1973 – 1983.
 He inspired many boys through his love of literature and genuine interest in helping individuals achieve their potential.
 More

 Steve Hodgkinson (OSA Treasurer) and Jeff Lewis (OSA Secretary) were able to say thank you and goodbye to Yvonne Nichols at Sandbach School recently.
 As Sarah’s PA she has been an incredible friend, help and supporter of the OSA for many years.
 More

-It is with the deepest sadness that we are letting you know of the death of Reg Dunning (BEM) earlier today.
+It is with the deepest sadness that we are letting you know of the death of James Steele aged 91 in late September.